mcorning/lct-c/docs/FieldNotes.md

     );
 ```

-In this special case the server is using the socket in the room (`to`) occupied by the client who will receive the warning.
+In this special case the server (emitter) is using the socket in the room (`to`) occupied by the client who will receive the warning.
 This is essentially a private message (`exposureAlert`) from the server to the client.

 The emit function has up to three arguments.
 The first is the same message name handled by the client above.
 The second arg (`msg`) is the optional data to convey in the message.
 The third arg (`ack`) is a function that can handle data returned by the client (at some point in the message handling body running on the client).

-In our case with the exposureAlert, the server wants to know that the message got the client.
+In our case with the `exposureAlert`, the server wants to know that the message got the client.
 The contract between server and client is:

-* I need to print evidence that the exposureAlert got to the intended socket.
+* I need to print evidence that the `exposureAlert` got to the intended socket.
-* Please send me your socket.id as that evidence
+* Please send me your `socket.id` as that evidence
 * When I see the value, I will print it on my console

 ### Schematically